ShreyasPeddi/Guido_SE101/README.md

-# Guido
+# WALL-E

-Guido is an autonomous vacuum cleaner, with collision detection and a remote control mode.
+WALL-E is an autonomous vacuum cleaner, with collision detection and a remote control mode.
 We built it with Arduino, C, C++ and awesome physics.

 ## Other Collaborators
 * Vidhi Ruparel